 The law defines the investment funds route to Golden Visa as follows:

-Based on this, four essential conditions need to be met to qualify for the capital transfer path for Portuguese Golden Visa:
+Based on this, five essential conditions need to be met to qualify for the capital transfer path for Portuguese Golden Visa:

 1. The fund needs to be approved and regulated by CMVM (Portuguese Securities Market Commission).